Abdallah-Afifi/Analysis-of-Financial-Time-Series/Analysis.md

    - In the program, we perform N extractions from the Max Heap and Min Heap (for N highest and N lowest exchange rates each).
 Therefore, the overall time complexity for extracting from both heaps is O(N log N).

 3. **Finding Maximum Subsequence Sum:**
-   - The algorithm for finding the maximum subsequence sum is linear and iterates through the input sequence once.
+   - The algorithm finding the maximum subsequence sum is linear and iterates through the input sequence once.
 Each iteration involves constant time operations.
    - Therefore, the time complexity for finding the maximum subsequence sum is O(N), where N is the size of the input sequence.

 4. **Calculating Average:**